 - Further, this larger group now numbers approximately 20,000 individuals while the smaller group contains fewer than 130 whales.
 Also, only a handful of females of breeding age has been detected in this group.
 Thus, scientists fear that this group may soon be extinct as well.

-The IUCN quite understandably, therefore, lists this grouping of this impressive ocean creature as Critically Endangered.
+- The IUCN quite understandably, therefore, lists this grouping of this impressive ocean creature as Critically Endangered.

 Gray Whale Physical Description

-Gray Whale Distribution, Habitat. and Ecology
+Gray Whale Distribution, Habitat, and Ecology

-The two surviving populations of Gray Whale occupy two widely separated regions.
+Quite interestingly, the two surviving populations of Gray Whale occupy two widely separated regions.

 Firstly, the much smaller group inhabits a small section of the Western Pacific Ocean.
 Its extremely limited range only extends from southern Korea to the Sea of Okhotsk.

 Secondly, the larger population lives in a much larger portion of the Eastern Pacific Ocean.
 Due to this fact, it inhabits a range that extends from Baja California to the Bering Sea.

 Yet, both populations inhabit coastal regions and engage in seasonal migrations.
 The migratory range of the smaller population is much shorter, however.
 The larger population migrates an average of 14,000 mi (22,530 km) every year.